 Nowadays, my vanity is full of products crafted by others, but this initial stage—as well as again, educating myself about the foods I was eating—fostered an appreciation for all the amazing things benefits of these natural ingredients.
 Apple cider vinegar is still one of my favorite cure-alls.
 Coconut oil?
 I use it everywhere.
 And in my experience, nothing dries up a facial zit as quickly as detoxifying clay powder—not even the topical blemish treatments I used as a teen.
 Because of this awareness, I've started to pay much closer attention to labels and ingredient lists.

 I know which chemicals and synthetics to avoid as much as possible, and try to aim for clean formulas.

 My hair has a new lease on life.

 I've mentioned before that my hair was the first part of my routine to get the all-natural treatment.
 My strands were perpetually frizzy and dry for the first 19 years of my life, no matter what kinds of products I used.
 That all changed when I switched to natural (or nearly natural) formulas.
 I try to avoid heat styling and blow-drying to begin with, but the truth is that it's also no longer necessary.
 And as with my skin, filling up on healthy, plant-based fats like coconut oil, avocado, and nuts has given my hair a glossy sheen that was never there before.

 (It grows ridiculously quickly, too.)

 The natural beauty market is growing at breakneck pace, but it's still relatively new—and very exciting.
 I love the fact that I've learned about so many amazing up-and-coming brands just by seeking out clean and innovative formulas.
-This is how many of my current staples made their way into my routine.
+Plenty of my current staples made their way into my routine through deep searching.